 |Other handmade rafts were ready for fishing along the inlet.|

-The chief graciously accepted our “gift” and off we went with his granddaughter, Tima, and our driver to the falls.
-Today’s photos aren’t reminiscent of the waterfalls, but more so about the tiny village that taught us more about culture in remote areas of Fiji than any other tours we made during those three months.
+The chief graciously accepted our “gift,” and off we went with his granddaughter, Tima, and our driver to the falls.
+Today’s photos aren’t reminiscent of the waterfalls but more about the tiny village that taught us more about culture in remote areas of Fiji than any other tours we made during those three months.

 |Clothes dryers are unheard of in many parts of the world, regardless of their modernization.
 A bench is located under this beautiful tree for quiet reflection with ocean views.|

+Savusavu, Fiji provided us with a constant flow of exciting experiences.
+We made every effort to blend in with the nuances and adaptations we needed to make while there.
 Looking back now puts smiles on our faces.
 How we miss exploring, learning, and for a time, becoming a part of a culture, unlike anything we’d experienced in the past.
-Savusavu, Fiji provided us with a constant flow of interesting experiences as we made every effort to blend in with the nuances and some adaptations we needed to make while there.

-It was very hot and humid with many mosquitos and other insects.
+It was scorching and humid with many mosquitos and other insects.
 There was no air-con, poor WiFi, no TV.
 We had limited access to many food items we typically used to cook our favorite meals.
-The little house had no oven, only a stovetop, but the owner kindly purchased a countertop oven for our use.
+The tiny house had no oven, only a stovetop, but the owner kindly purchased a countertop oven for our use.

-Ants are a huge issue in Fiji.
+Ants are a massive issue in Fiji.
 The night we arrived at the little house, I went to bed before Tom.
-I noticed a strange feeling in the bed as if something was “buzzing/moving” under me.
+I noticed a strange feeling in the bed, as if something was “buzzing/moving” under me.
 I grabbed a beach towel and laid it on the bed under me.
 I hardly slept all night.
 Tom did the same when he came to bed.

 |A fishing net drying on the grass is regularly used by the villagers.|